Searching for well-cut heart shaped diamonds is no easy task!

 For example, a 0.82 carat diamond with D color could be retailing at BlueNile.com for $4,400.
 The same exact diamond could be retailing at JamesAllen.com for $4,050.
 I usually see a price variance that can range from $100 – $800.
 My take on this is to choose a vendor that you are comfortable with since the level of service differs from one vendor to another.

 Based on my experience, James Allen tend to offer competitive pricing as compared to other online vendors.
 On top of that, they offer value added services like gemological analysis, optical performance evaluation and magnified videos for free.

 Another factor that may determine which vendor you ultimately want to work with lies in the setting of the diamond.
 For example, if you intend to set the loose diamond into a ring, I recommend you get the setting performed by the same vendor you buy the diamond from.
-This will help you avoid potential problems with insurance and additional workmanship costs.
+This will help you avoid potential problems with insurance, shipping hassle and additional workmanship costs.